Tame stacks and log flat torsors: Tame covers with respect to a divisor

-\begin{rmq} In many cases, people have been interested in the following question: when is it possible to find some Hopf order $H'$ in $H_K$ such that the integral closure of $R$ in $F$ is a tame $H'$-object ?
-In our language: when is it possible to find a finite flat group scheme $G'$ over $X$ extending $G_U$ such that $Z\rightarrow X$ is a tame $G'$-cover ?
+\begin{remark} In a different direction, one may ask the following: when is it possible to find some Hopf order $H'$ in $H_K$ such that the integral closure of $R$ in $F$ is a tame $H'$-object?
+In our language: when is it possible to find a finite flat group scheme $G'$ over $X$ extending $G_U$ such that $Z\rightarrow X$ is a tame $G'$-cover?
 This question has a complete known answer in special cases, for example, when the generic fiber of $G$ is constant cyclic of prime order (see \cite{childs87} and \cite{byott95}).

-The question we have been investigating here goes the other way: we fix $H$, and ask when $F$ can be extended into a tame $H$-object. \end{rmq}
+The question we have been investigating here goes the other way: we fix $H$, and ask when $F$ can be extended into a tame $H$-object. \end{remark}